openstack-archive/tripleo-quickstart/doc/source/contributing.rst

 documentation available at `How To
 Contribute <https://wiki.openstack.org/wiki/How_To_Contribute>`__.

+Developers are encouraged to install `pre-commit <https://pre-commit.com/#install>`__ in order to auto-perform a minimal set of checks on commit.

 Once you've cloned the repository using your account, install the `git-review <https://docs.openstack.org/infra/manual/developers.html#installing-git-review>`__ tool, then from the ``tripleo-quickstart`` repository run::